Skip to Content

 The Air Dry Clay Ideas

-I have selected the best collection of crafting projects that use air drying; most of them are for adults.
+I have selected the best collection of crafting projects that use air-drying; most are for adults.
 There are a few I’m sure the kids would love to try too.
+You’ll find a fun collection of Christmas Clay and Valentine’s air-dry clay crafts on the blog.

-At the end of the list, I have compiled a series of helpful and frequently asked questions and tips for using air dry clay.
+At the end of the list, I have compiled a series of helpful questions and tips for using air-dry clay.

 Air Dry Clay Ideas and Projects